WebReflection/js-framework-benchmark-utils/README.md

   // or do anything else
 });

-// the scope has all its utilities in here too scope.run();
+// the state has all its utilities in here too state.run();
-scope.select(123);
+state.select(123);
-scope.remove(1);
+state.remove(1);
 ```

-The `scope` reference can be used to add actions within the `update` function, or outside it, keeping the update related to rows/items changes only.
+The `state` reference can be used to add actions within the `update` function, or outside it, keeping the update related to rows/items changes only.